Table of Contents

 The Journal of Neurosonology and Neuroimaging (J Neurosonol Neuroimag, JNN) is a regular academic journal of Korean Society of Neurosonology, publishing all studies related to neurosonology and neuroimaging in the field of stroke, cerebrovascular or other neurological diseases.
 The JNN offers full coverage of all the relevant stroke or cerebrovascular aspects of neurosonology including transcranial Doppler, carotid duplex ultrasound, and neuroimaging modalities such as MRI, CT, SPECT, or PET.
 It is also interested in the field of peripheral nervous system based on ultrasound or imaging.
 Basic sciences can be welcome if the results are closely relevant to clinical practice.
-The submission policy is based on the “Uniform requirement for manuscripts submitted to biomedical journals, Ann Internal Med, 1997;126:36-47” issued by the international medical journal editing committee.
+The submission policy is based on the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals issued by the International Committee of Medical Journal Editors (https://www.icmje.org/recommendations/).
 What is not stated in this instruction follows the general principles of the above format.

 - 1) Submission and author

 Submitting author must be member of the society or qualified by the editing committee.
 Author of the study must have contributed fully for the study and who can take responsibility for the contents of the study.
 Qualification for author is limited to who has contributed in setting of basic concept of the study, design of the study, analysis, and interpretation of the data, or who have contributed in writing the manuscript, and who agree to the contents of the contents of the manuscript.